-For the purposes of this solicitation, Susan Gray-Ellis, Program Specialist, susan.gray-ellis@hawaii.gov (808-587-9002), or another authorized representative will be designated as the Contract Administrator.
+For the purposes of this solicitation, Susan Gray-Ellis, Program Specialist, 808-587-9002, or another authorized representative, will be designated as the Contract Administrator.
 The Contract Administrator is the single point of contact during the procurement process.
-Offerors and interested persons shall direct all questions regarding the procurement process and any other procedural questions that may arise related to this solicitation and resulting contract to the Contract Administrator.
+Offerors and interested persons shall direct all questions regarding the procurement process and any other procedural questions that may arise related to this solicitation and resulting Contract to the Contract Administrator.
 All other questions must be submitted in HlePro by the deadline for written questions.